 Dr. Wald asked a simple question: Where are the missing bullet holes?
 And pointed out that the armor should go where the missing bullet holes are, i.e., engines.
 He reasoned that Germans sprayed bullets at these planes during dogfights at random and the missing bullet holes must have been on the missing planes.
 Simply put most planes that got hit on engines never returned.
 Behavioral Psychologists call it “Survival bias”.
 A simple but elegant observation!
 By the way, Dr. Wald provided a comprehensive mathematical solution to the problem but “where are the missing bullet holes” pretty much captures the key thesis.

 Dr. Ellenberg further explained the above problem in a much better way in his book.
 Here is his crystal clear explanation: “If you go to the recovery room at the hospital, you will see a lot more people with bullet holes in their legs than people with bullet holes in their chests.
 But that’s not because people don’t get shot in the chest; it’s because people who get shot in the chest don’t recover.”

 You may say, “Isn’t that nice!
 But what is the point Mr. Faker-maestro?”
 Well the point is sometimes we have to worry/think about what is missing more than what is present.
 Of course, I am referring to the 2016 Presidential elections of the United States of America.
 If you are wondering what do elections have to do with randomness and uncertainty, well everything!

 It is not too often that we get dumped on with a whole lot of data, opinions, polls, potential consequences and a few observations.
-Elections time is a party time for data hogs.
+Election time is a party time for data hogs.
 Consensus call for 2016 election was for Mrs. Clinton to win the 2016 Presidential Election in a landslide but Mr. Trump won by a whisker (thanks to Electoral College).
 Mrs. Clinton won the popular vote but Mr. Trump won the Electoral College (306 to 232).
-Wall Street pundits predicted a total market meltdown if Trump won the election.
+Wall Street pundits professed a total market meltdown if Trump won the election.
 Markets actually closed up post his win.